 Seeing that this life would need to be guided and cultivated, the third Celestial shed his original name and became The Gardener.
 Fusing his energies with that of the Origin, he began to walk it’s barren surface, tending to any malignant energies that had crept past the Guardian.
 Through his travels, he realized that the Origin lacked many of the pieces necessary to fully form a new multiverse; pieces that had been spread throughout the other worlds.
 Working to aid The Mother, he and The Guardian identified the missing pieces and the planes they existed in, lining them up properly for a grand World Machine.
 The Mother, sensing these pieces aligned, opened her arms, and the Origin began to slowly absorb the first of the realities.
 Though displaced, the first ensouled beings to arrive at the Origin found a paradise, free of violence and strife.
 Though the Celestials knew these beings would eventually meet their end as the multiverse was reborn, they had compassion, wishing them to live in peace until the end.

 However, this would not always be the case.
 Even in their most desperate efforts, a sliver of corruption grew within the Origin.
 A final act of a petty and rebellious god, a great shadow took control of the Origin over hundreds of years, seeping its psionic tentacles into the minds of the caretakers.
 Eventually, the darkness wrapped around the Origin as a snake smothers its prey.

 This act changed the Origin.
 Where once it was a glowing, perfect pearl in the cosmos, it was now fractured along it’s pristine surface.
-The Origin was changed fundamentally as well, as the corruption took hold deeply, mutating it’s feeding mechanism into something far more sinister.
+The Origin was altered fundamentally as well, as the corruption took hold deeply, mutating it’s feeding mechanism into something far more sinister.
 Whereas the original structure was one of peace and paradise, established as a final haven before a glorious rebirth, the new structure was one of malice and torture.
 No longer able to absorb the positive energy, the Origin developed a way to devour the negative.